Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

 - Risk of Shrink (Theft)

-- Risk of Damage in Warehouse (physical, water, fire, etc.)
+- Risk of Damage in the Warehouse (physical, water, fire, etc.)

 NOTE: Do you sell perishable goods?
-If so, calculating an accurate demand forecast will be critical to your ability to avoid product spoilage.
+If so, calculating an accurate demand forecast will be critical to avoiding product spoilage.

 We’ve saved the most important tip for last.